Skip to main content Skip to secondary navigation

 Main content start

-The Stanford Center for Ocean Solutions (COS) was created in 2008 as a partnership amongst Stanford University, Hopkins Marine Station, the Monterey Bay Aquarium and the Monterey Bay Aquarium Research Institute.
+The Stanford Center for Ocean Solutions (COS) was created in 2008 as a partnership between Stanford University, Hopkins Marine Station, the Monterey Bay Aquarium and the Monterey Bay Aquarium Research Institute.
 COS created a unique forum for experts in marine science to find innovative ways to address ocean challenges.

 Under the leadership of Executive Director Meg Caldwell and Science Director Larry Crowder, COS initially concentrated on three focal areas critical to solving key challenges: climate change, land-sea interactions, and ecosystem health.
 The team worked with research and decision-making communities to understand how climate change is affecting ocean and coastal system dynamics.
 Project topics included coastal adaptation policyCalifornia fisheries managementKelp Forest Array monitoringocean tipping points, and rapid environmental disaster response.
 COS also hosted the Monterey Area Research Institutions' Network for Education (MARINE) program, which provides professional development opportunities to prepare future ocean leaders for interdisciplinary, real-world problem-solving.